Shaneel-Reddy/Stock-Quest/README.md

 npm run build
 ```
 Step 2: Upload the contents of the build directory to your S3 bucket configured for static website hosting.
-### 3. Deploying the Database (AWS RDS)
-To deploy the MySQL database:

-Create an RDS instance (e.g., db.t4g.micro).
-Configure your Spring Boot application to connect to the RDS endpoint.

 ---